• Skip to primary navigation

 Tahini is made from ground sesame seeds and has a rich, nutty flavor, while tzatziki sauce is a yogurt-based sauce that incorporates cucumbers and herbs.

 *This post contains Amazon and other affiliate links to products I use and love (from which I earn income, at no cost to you).
-Thank you or supporting From Scratch Fast!
+Thank you for supporting From Scratch Fast!

 Stay connected

 I'd love to answer any of your questions and see what you're cooking!!
-Don't forget to rate this recipe and leave a comment below.
-Follow along on Instagram, Facebook, YouTube & Pinterest, and be sure to tag @fromscratchfast so that I can share your creations!
+Don't forget to give this recipe a star rating and leave a comment below.
+Follow along on Instagram, Facebook, YouTube & Pinterest, and be sure to tag @nickisizemore so that I can share your creations!

 Get the recipe!